the-themis-benchmarks/home/AmazeFileManager/README.md

 For issue #1558

-- We need to put a txt file in the external storage: /storage/xx/Test/yy.txt
+- We need to put a txt file in the external storage: /storage/xx/Test/yy.txt.

+For issue #3333

+- Need to put more than two .zip/.rar/.gz/.apk...(>500MB) files in "Download" folder.

+For issue #3304

+- Only behaves as a crash on Android 7.1.
+- Has no script due to the search function, which requires a click on keyboard to take effect.
+(The keboard varies depending on the state of the emulator)

+For issue #3207

+- Has no script due to the search function, which requires a click on keyboard to take effect.
+(The keboard varies depending on the state of the emulator)

+For issue #2736

+- Has no script, this bug is related to the 'split screen' feature which is supported only after Android 7.0.

+For issue #2647

+- This issue happens when an .tar.gz file is extracted.